jcolomb/gintonic-blog/text/survey_analysis_report2.md

 # Introduction

 Every day, researchers spend time doing file management on their computers (creating, downloading, naming, moving, saving, copying, reviewing, navigating, searching for, sharing, and deleting files and folders).
-While many different initiatives and tools tried to improve file management (using tags, databases and search algorithms), the use of folder tree structure appeared to be unavoidable and necessary [@dinneenUbiquitousDigitalFile2020].
+While many different initiatives and tools have tried to improve file management (using tags, databases and search algorithms), the use of folder tree structure appeared to be unavoidable and necessary [@dinneenUbiquitousDigitalFile2020].
 In addition, both proponents of reproducible research and data management experts recommend researchers the use of an appropriate folder organizational structure ([@LibraryCarpentryLcfairresearch2019], [@theturingwaycommunityTuringWayHandbook2019]).
-However, only few actually provide examples or attempts to homogenize such a structure (see [@vuorreSharingOrganizingResearch2020] and [@wilsonGoodEnoughPractices2017] for exceptions).
+However, only few actually provide examples or did attempt to bring uniformity in such structures (see [@vuorreSharingOrganizingResearch2020] and [@wilsonGoodEnoughPractices2017] for exceptions).

 We -the authors of this blog post- are data managers of different institutions working with neurobiologists, and we teamed up with the NFDI Neuroscience community to develop a new strategy to support researchers with their data management.
 We hypothesize that implementing a hierarchical directory structure using a template could help researchers collaborate on their projects,